WeTheSWEople/SWEThePeople/README.md

 3. Run `pip install -r requirements.txt`
 4. You have a choice here.
 You can either run this app using Gunicorn via `gunicorn router:app -b localhost:8000 & -D` or with flask itself `python router.py &`
 5. Go to your public DNS and add a :5000 and watch your website go live!

+### API Setup:
+How to run the scraper files:
+1. cd into the app folder

+Commands:
+cd app/

+2. Create virtual environment

+Commands:
+virtualenv venv
+source venv/bin/activate
+pip install -r requirements.txt export PYTHONPATH=.:$PYTHONPATH

+3. Go to the main directory (cd ..)
+Run the scraper file:
+python districts_scraper.py

+### Setting up PgAdmin (development platform for PostgressSQL (ex: phpmyadmin)):

+1. Download PgAdmin 4 from here: https://www.pgadmin.org/download/
+2. Create a new server
+	i.
+Right click on servers -> create server ii.
+Fill in the name as "swethepeople" iii.
+Fill in the "host name/address" under the connection tab (look for host address in slack) iv.
+Save

+3. Connect to the server
+	i.
+Right click and connect to the server ii.
+Fill in the username and password

+4. Accesing Tables
+	i.
+Expand the server tab
+   ii.
+Go to Databases -> Swethepeople -> Schemas -> Tables